 - The Foreign and Commonwealth Office - In most countries, this would be called the Ministry of Foreign Affairs.
 It is responsible for all international relationships, especially membership of the European Union.
 The head of the Foreign Office is called the Foreign Secretary and is currently Boris Johnson.

 Link: Foreign Office site click here

 Many other UK Government Departments are similar to those in other countries and cover subjects such as education, health, transport, industry, and justice.
-However, there are also departments for Scotland, Wales and Northern Ireland.
+However, there are also small departments for Scotland, Wales and Northern Ireland.

 When talking about the British Government, the media will often use the term Whitehall because a number of Government Departments are located along a central London street very close to Parliament called Whitehall.

 All Government Departments are run by Ministers who are either Members of the House of Commons or Members of the House of Lords.
 There are three classes of Minister: